CLASSROOM LAW PROJECT

 Downloadable PDF of job description: Digital Community Manager

-Support teachers in leveraging the ERC to develop and share their own original content, resources, and curricula.
-Oversee the production and delivery of synchronous and asynchronous online events such as workshops, discussion groups, and other multimedia programming.
+- Support teachers in engaging with the ERC to develop and share their own original content, resources, and curricula.

 - Minimum of three years digital development and communications experience, including demonstrated expertise in website and social media management.

-- Proficient with Google Classroom or other learning management software as well as with Adobe Creative Cloud tools, Zoom, and Google office environments.
+- Proficient with Adobe Creative Cloud tools, Canva, Zoom, and Google office environments.

-- Experienced with use of online analytics tools to drive actionable insights and concrete improvements in target audience reach, engagement, and user experience.
+- Experience with use of online analytics tools to drive actionable insights and concrete improvements in target audience reach, engagement, and user experience.

 - Excellent oral, written, and visual communication skills.